Richfletch92/BWGM/README.md

 - [Future Enhancements](#future-enhancements)

 ## Overview
 Binge-Watchers is your ultimate destination for movie and TV series reviews, ratings, and recommendations.
 The platform allows users to explore detailed information about movies and TV series, submit reviews, and apply filters to find content that matches their preferences.
+I aim to use this website in the future to integrate with [Plex](https://www.plex.tv) so users can link their watch lists to my website.

 ## UX Design Process
 - **Link to User Stories in GitHub Projects:**